The website for lovers of fine

 Welcome to SKYBLUETEAL, the website for lovers of Teal cars, fine British sports cars full of character, lovely to look at, and a delight to drive.

 There are many photos of owners' cars on the website, and we explain a little of the history of Ettore Bugatti, the legendary designer and manufacturer whose delightful and highly successful racing and touring cars of the 1920s and 1930s inspired Teal cars.
-The history of Teal cars is detailed with many historic photos, there are pages showing the building of Teal T35,T43, T44 and T59 cars in the 'factory' , and there is also a links section to other Bugatti and similar classic carwebsites which may interest you.
+The history of Teal cars is detailed with many historic photos, and there are pages showing the building of Teal T35,T43, T44 and T59 cars in the 'factory' .

 - you'll be most welcome.